33 Brilliant Ways to Save Money at Home

 Purchasing cotton rags for painting, cleaning or dusting projects can get expensive.
 Make your own rags for free using old T-shirts and other unused garments.

-A few minutes with a pair of scissors or utility knife set up like this is all it takes to convert unwanted clothing into useful rags.
+A few minutes with a pair of scissors or utility knife is all it takes to convert unwanted clothing into useful rags.

 Fix Broken Air Dams and Splash Guards